If you’re hoping to relocate, you’ll face the dilemma of what to do with your current house.

 There are some additional factors you should consider before you become a landlord.
 You’ll need to be familiar with safety and building codes and several federal, state, and local laws protecting tenants’ rights.
 You risk facing fees or an expensive lawsuit if you ignore these laws.

-This is why it can be beneficial to hire a property manager — they can help you keep track of the many laws and codes you need to comply with, as well as help you manage your rental, find tenants, and coordinate repairs.
+This is why it can be beneficial to hire a property manager — they can help you keep track of the many laws and codes you need to comply with, as well as help you manage your rental, find residents, and coordinate repairs.

 Further reading: The Ultimate Checklist to Renting Your House